KruDex/DinoAIChallenge/README.md

 This is under development and a few more things to do before it can be used

-- changing TCP to UDP
-- updating the example
-- documentation on the JSON messages
+- improve the documentation on the JSON messages